Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_supported_patterns.png

+.. note:: By default, the Pickit Bags engine assumes that the layers are full (no missing bags from
+          the pattern).
+There is an option to :ref:`detect whether the top layer is full or incomplete <Full-incomplete-layer-detection>`, but it works only for specific cases.

-Real-life examples of pallets for each supported bag pattern are shown below.
+Real-life examples of pallets for each supported bag pattern are shown below:

 3-bag pattern
 ^^^^^^^^^^^^^